Who to contact about your personal information

 - through the process of you making a claim

 - third parties such as credit reference or debt collection agencies (for example, to confirm your personal data); and

 - from insurers, witnesses, third parties and solicitors (for example, details relating to an incident that is the cause of a claim)

 The information we receive may consist of the following personal data:

 - general identification and contact information such as your name, home address, telephone number, e-mail address and date of birth

-- all other personal information that is provided when completing an application for a quote for any policy, including Driving Licence Number, No Claims Bonus, Vehicle Registration Mark (where necessary) sensitive information such as details about medical conditions and/or previous convictions
+- all other personal information that is provided when completing an application for a quote for any policy, including (where necessary) Driving Licence Number, No Claims Discount information, Vehicle Registration Mark

 - information about any incident that may result in a claim